 Anyway, how I ended up getting a PhD.?
 That’s a whole story in itself.
 I graduated high school at 16 — partly because I skipped a year to go to MSSD from my middle school, and then I finished my high school program in 3 years.
 So I graduated from college when I was 20.

 Being that young, I really didn’t know what I wanted to do with my life.
 I majored in psychology— it was either that or English, and what can you really do with an English degree?

-So one of my good friends — someone who I’m still in touch with — who was also a psych major, persuaded me to enroll in the School Psychology program at Gallaudet.
-So I thought I’d use that degree to help other Deaf kids who were struggling with mainstreaming like I had been.
+So one of my good friends — someone who I’m still in touch with — who was also a psych major, persuaded me to enrol in the School Psychology program at Gallaudet.
+So I thought I’d use that degree to help other Deaf kids who were struggling with main streaming like I had been.

 So then I went to a small school near Boston that was at that time officially “total communication”, meaning they said they supported signing and speech, but in reality, it was more oralist-focused and very audist (although at that time, I didn’t know that word).

 They didn’t like my support for ASL, and chose not to “renew my contract” for the following year.